Introduction

 - Problem: Limited attic space with trusses.

-- Problem: Increased labor costs with rafters.
+- Problem: Higher labor costs with rafters.

 Advanced Techniques and Best Practices